johnanthonypesco/GT-Inventory/README.md

 # How to Make the Project Run

+1. Go to XAMPP's apache php.ini file
+2. CTRL + F then find this line: `;extension=gd`
+3. Remove the ';', turning it into: `extension=gd`
+4. Go Back to the Project Folder
-1. run in terminal: `composer install`
+5. run in terminal: `composer install`
-2. change .env variables to this:
+6. change .env variables to this:
     ```dotenv
     - DB_CONNECTION=mysql
     - DB_HOST=127.0.0.1